FINNGEN/phenotype-matching/README.md

 The file should be a many-to-many mapping for ICD10<->Phecode endpoints, with one mapping per line.
 The file should have a column for the phecodes, as well as one for the icd10s.
 File separator is configurable.

 ### FinnGen endpoint file
-The file should be the same as the finngen endpoint definitions.
+The file should have a column for phenotype name, a column for phenotype inclusion (a column that tells which other phenotypes are included for that phenotype), and column(s) for matching icd10 codes.
 File separator is configurable.

 ## Installation